RedMikePumpkin/RC-CurieBot-Files/README.md

-# snap-projects
+# RC-CurieBot-Files

-Some stuff for snap including Projects, Blocks, etc.
+This is for the DIY Bluetooth LE Robot.

+There's not much else to say...